DrMadThrust/docs-swag-collection/README.md

 Insanity classifies the difficulty of a strat according to following table:
 - 0 "What was the dash key again?" aka HmmClueless
-- 1 "Look guys, I know what a hyper is!"
+- 1 Requires mainstream speedtech (hypers, supers, ...) and/or decent execution
-- 2 Requires mainstream speedtech (hypers, supers, ...) and/or decent execution
+- 2 Needs advanced tech (cbs, demo-related tech, ...) and/or good execution
-- 3 Needs advanced tech (cbs, demo-related tech, ...) and/or good execution
+- 3 Hard to get right, but definitely possible
-- 4 Hard to get right, but definitely possible
+- 4 Pretty bad, wouldn't consider using this for actual runs
-- 5 Very inconsistent and a bit stupid (= jank)
+- 5 Very inconsistent and a ridiculously stupid (= jank)
 - 6 You need to be an actual bot to do this (but still doable)
 - 7 Never performed by me in an unspliced attempt